keanuplayz/TravBot-v3/docs/Documentation.md

 - `toTitleCase()`: Capitalizes the first letter of each word. `toTitleCase("this is some text")` = `"This Is Some Text"`.
 - `random()`: Returns a random element from an array. `random([1,2,3])` could be any one of those elements.
 - `split()`: Splits an array into different arrays by a specified length. `split([1,2,3,4,5,6,7,8,9,10], 3)` = `[[1,2,3],[4,5,6],[7,8,9],[10]]`.

+# Testing

+For TravBot, there'll be two types of tests: standard unit tests and manual integration tests.
+- Standard unit tests are executed only on isolated functions and are part of the pre-commit hook.
+- Somehow, including the bot in an import chain will cause the system to crash (same error message as [this](https://stackoverflow.com/questions/66102858/discord-clientuser-is-not-a-constructor)).
+That's why the integration tests are manually done.
+There would be a list of inputs and outputs to check of each command for tests while simultaneously serving as a help menu with examples of all possible inputs/outputs for others to see.
+- An idea which will not be implemented is prompting the user for inputs during the tests.
+This is no better than manual tests, worse actually, because if this had to run before each commit, it'd quickly become a nightmare.
+- Maybe take some ideas from something like [this](https://github.com/stuyy/jest-unit-tests-demo) in the future to get tests to properly work.
+- Another possibility is to use `client.emit(...)` then mock the `message.channel.send(...)` function which would listen if the input is correct.